Number of turbines installed: 1,469

 Projected expansion: 7.7 GW (2020) / 15 GW (2030)

-Offshore wind’s contribution to Germany’s power production mix reached 3.0 percent in 2018, a significant increase from 0.1 percent just five years earlier, making it the fastest-growing renewable power source in the country.
+Offshore wind’s contribution to Germany’s power production mix reached over four percent in 2019, a significant increase from merely 0.1 percent in 2014, making it the fastest-growing renewable power source in the country.
 According to the lobby group Renewable Energy Agency (AEE), offshore wind alone could provide a share of almost 12.5 percent by 2030.

-The cumulated offshore capacity of 6.38 GW provided over 19 terawatt hours (TWh) of electricity in 2018, according to preliminary figures from energy market research group AGEB.
-This is about 8 percent more than in 2017 and more than the power consumption of Berlin, Germany’s capital and largest city, of approximately 14 TWh.
+The cumulated offshore capacity of 7.5 GW provided over 24 terawatt hours (TWh) of electricity in 2019, according to preliminary figures from energy market research group AGEB.

-With an average capacity of 7.1 megawatts (MW) for new turbines and an average rotor length of 158 metres, offshore turbines have not only grown significantly since their introduction in the early 2000s but are also bigger and more productive than turbines operating ashore.
+With an average capacity of 6.9 megawatts (MW) for new turbines and an average rotor length of 155 metres in 2019, offshore turbines have not only grown significantly since their introduction in the early 2000s but are also bigger and more productive than turbines operating ashore.
 They deliver power almost all year round and produce nearly twice as much power as land-based turbines, says offshore service company Deutsche Windguard.
 The growth in size and output had a considerable effect on power generation prices, which fell substantially in recent years.

 Unbalanced distribution and persisting grid challenges

-The majority of German offshore turbines is located in the North Sea, with more than 1,000 spinning off Germany’s western coast, compared to just over 200 turbines in the Baltic Sea in the East.
-Wind yields on average are higher in the North Sea than in the Baltic, attracting investors with higher returns.
+The vast majority of Germany's offshore turbines are located in the North Sea, with about 1,230 spinning off Germany’s western coast, compared to just over 230 in the Baltic Sea in the East.
+Wind yields on average are much higher in the North Sea than in the Baltic, attracting investors with higher returns.

 Lower Saxony, Germany’s northwestern federal state on the North Sea, which also hosts most of Germany’s onshore turbines, was home to over 50 percent of all existing offshore wind farms in 2018.
 Schleswig-Holstein, the northernmost state that borders both the North Sea and the Baltic, boasted about one third, while northeastern Mecklenburg-Western Pomerania on the Baltic had less than 15 percent of installed capacity in that year, figures by the industry association BWO show.

-The clustering of power generation capacity in northwestern Germany illustrates the challenge of providing sufficient grid capacity to transmit large volumes of electricity produced centrally in a small area.
-Lacking grid connection from the sea to the mainland in the past already led to a situation mocked by critics of the technology in which turbines had to be powered with diesel generators to prevent corrosion from the salty sea air and aling them to the wind direction.
+The clustering of power generation capacity in northwestern Germany creates challenges for providing sufficient grid capacity to transmit large volumes of electricity produced centrally in a small area.
+Lacking grid connection from the sea to the mainland in the past already led to a situation mocked by critics of the technology in which turbines had to be powered with diesel generators to prevent corrosion and other damage.
 Regular operation of the turbines was not possible since these produce much more electricity than what is needed to power them up while the surplus could not be disposed of.

-However, this sort of problem largely is a thing of the past, according to grid operator TenneT.
-In the offshore wind power industry's 2018 status report, the BWO says there currently are merely 0.3 GW of installed capacity that lack a grid connection.
-The existing grid has a transmission capacity of 6.8 GW and another 1.4 GW are slated for completion by the end of 2020.
+However, this sort of problem largely appears to be a thing of the past.
+In the offshore wind power industry's 2019 status report, industry association BWO said there were merely 16 out of nearly 1,500 turbines that still lacked a grid connection.
+The existing grid in 2018 had a transmission capacity of 6.8 GW and another 1.4 GW were slated for completion by the end of 2020.
 The total connected capacity is projected to be 10.8 GW in 2025.

 But transmitting power from production sites at sea to the mainland is only one part of the problem.
 Another and perhaps even bigger challenge is to cover the much longer distance from windy northern Germany to industrial centres in the south, which the Federal Network Agency (BNetzA) has outlined in its offshore grid-development plan.